TVEGesdOfficial/School-Multi-tool/README.md

 Thank you for using this tool it may have taken me a few minutes to code this, yet I will love to hear your ideas if there are any Issues make sure to report them to me and I will fix them when I get the chance.
+# BTW THIS IS OPEN SOURCE I DON'T CARE IF IT GETS SKIDDED